ariary/volana/README.md

 ### Hide from

-Only the `volana` launching command line will be catched
+Only the `volana` launching command line will be catched. 🧠 **However, by adding a space** before executing it, the default bash behavior is to not save it

 * Detection systems that are based on history command output
 * Detection systems that are based on history files